History of smoking: Early opposition

 Ever since smoking was introduced outside of the Americas, there has been much vehement opposition to it.
 Arguments ranged from socio-economic, with tobacco called a usurper of good farmland, to purely moralistic, where many religiously devout individuals saw tobacco as another form of immoral intoxication.
 Many arguments were presented to the effect that smoking was harmful, and even if the critics were in the end right about many of their claims, the complaints were usually not based on scientific arguments – or if they were, these often relied on humorism and other pre-modern scientific methods.

 Dr Eleazar Duncon, 1606, wrote that tobacco "...is so hurtful and dangerous to youth that it might have the pernicious nation expressed in the name, and that it were as well known by the name of Youths-bane as by the name of tobacco".

 Early 17th-century descriptive notices of various characteristic types and fashions of men portray tobacconists and smokers as individuals who suffer from false self-images and mistaken illusions about the properties of tobacco taking.
 Though physicians such as Benjamin Rush claimed tobacco use (including smoking) negatively impacted health as far back as 1798, not until the early 20th century did researchers begin to conduct serious medical studies.

-Nascent political resistance
+Regulation of tobacco

 In the late 19th century, automated cigarette-making machinery was invented.
-Factories, primarily located in the southern United States, allowed for the mass production of cigarettes at low costs.
+Factories, primarily located in the southern United States, geared up for the mass production of cigarettes at low cost.
 Cigarettes became elegant and fashionable among society men as the Victorian era gave way to the Edwardian.
 In 1912, American Dr. Isaac Adler was the first to strongly suggest that lung cancer was related to smoking.

 Prior to World War I, lung cancer was a rare disease that most physicians never saw in their careers.